inrupt/solid-client-vc-js/README.md

 ## Usage

-Short version: search everywhere for "template-ts" and replace all instances with the proper name of your GitHub repo or NPM module.
+Short version: search everywhere for "solid-client-vc-js" and replace all instances with the proper name of your GitHub repo or NPM module.

 In more detail, you will need to:

-- Update references in `.github` from "template-ts" to the name of your GitHub repo.
+- Update references in `.github` from "solid-client-vc-js" to the name of your GitHub repo.
 - Update packaging tests in `.github/workflows/cd-packaging-tests/bundler-\*` to point to the correct location and relevant exported modules.
 - Replace `src/module/index.ts` and `src/index.ts with your source code (obviously).